maxlcummins/misc_binfie_utils/README.md

 ### mbu/copy_files.py

+Often times we end up subsetting our collections and need to copy files for this subset to a new directory for additional analysis.
+This script will simplify that process.

 ```
 Copies files from the input directory to the output directory based on sample names and file suffix.